 Skip to main content

-Add the FotoWare application to the Azure management console
+Adding the Fotoware application to the Azure portal

-Log in to the Azure portal and add a new application to the Azure Active Directory.
+1. Log in to the Azure portal and open Microsoft Entra ID.

-Name the application and choose Web application as its type.
-At this point, also set the Redirect URI that your application uses.
-For single sign-on to a FotoWare SaaS tenant, the URL is typically of this format:
+5. Select the Redirect URI that your application uses.
+For single sign-on to a Fotoware site, the URL must have the following format:

 Set the correct Redirect URI

-Next, remove any other original Redirect URL that's listed.
+Next, remove any other original Redirect URL listed.

 3. Azure AD - Set Redirect URI.png